timo-nsk/studyhuppy/README.md

 ### Implemented

 - Overview of study time for each university module
+- Study management of modules inside of daily sessions per week
 - Statistics and visualizations of learning time
 - Flashcard learning using spaced repetition
 - Basic creation of Mindmaps